 - You will be invited to Parents’ consultation meetings three times a year.
 You will be able to meet with the SENCo as well as teachers.
 However, we have an open door policy to ensure good communication between parents and staff.

-- You will receive regular feedback outlining your childs progress, againt National Curriculum (NC) objects and their own Individual Education Plan (IEP) targets.
+- You will receive regular feedback outlining your childs progress, againt National Curriculum (NC) objects and their own My Plan targets.

 - You will be invited to any meetings with outside agencies, together with the SENCO.